-Once the device is found, the main aim of it to extract useful data that can direct the case to its end.
+Once the device is found, the main aim of it is to extract useful data that can direct the case to its end.
 This article emphasizes the various forensic mobile data acquisition techniques and tools and their methods used in digital mobile forensics.

-What is Forensic Data Acquisition and tools?
+What is Forensic Data Acquisition and Tools?

 Forensic data acquisition is defined as creating a forensic copy to extract useful information that is stored in a digital device using various mobile forensic tools.